There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 This isn’t about choosing recall over understanding, explicit teaching over joy, or curriculum over curiosity.
 It’s about being honest about what learning asks of students.

-Deep thinking is demanding.
-Inquiry is demanding.
-Creativity is demanding.
-Problem solving is demanding.
-Independence is demanding.
-If we want students to do those things well, we have to give them something to stand on.
+Deep thinking, inquiry, creativity, problem solving and independence are all demanding.
+They ask a lot of students, and if we want students to do those things well, we have to give them something to stand on.

 So yes, I want students to analyse, evaluate, inquire, create and solve problems.
 I want them to ask thoughtful questions and make interesting connections.
 I want them to think deeply and independently.